Austin MacPhee: Cowdenbeath

 Head coach Danny Lennon hired MacPhee after seeing his coaching ability on the UEFA A Licence course and noting his amateur success at Cupar Hearts.
 During his time as part of Lennon's backroom staff the club achieved back-to-back promotions moving from the Scottish Second Division to the Championship.

 St Mirren

 After their success at Cowdenbeath, MacPhee teamed up again with Lennon at Scottish Premiership team St Mirren.
 As part of Lennon's backroom staff, the club finished eighth in the 2011−12 season, their highest Premiership finish, followed by winning their first trophy in 27 years, the 2012–13 Scottish League Cup, before repeating their eighth-place finish in the 2013−14 season.
 The team included three young players who went on to play in the English Premier League: John McGinn, Kenny McLean and Paul Dummett.

-In the 2012−13 season, MacPhee helped secure the signing of Esmaël Gonçalves on loan from Portuguese side Rio Ave.
-Gonçalves scored after eight minutes on his debut, in a 3−2 victory over Celtic at Hampden Park.
-MacPhee was credited with the tactical plan behind the victory in post match comments by Lennon and team captain Steven Thompson.
-Gonçalves went on to score ten goals in three months, including a goal in their Scottish League Cup final victory over Heart of Midlothian.